 Kentucky Bluegrass needs frequent watering, approximately once every 1-3 days.
 However, Kentucky Bluegrass has low drought tolerance, so it will go into dormancy when the weather is hot and dry.

-Kentucky Bluegrass can be planting using seed or sod.
-It can be used in overseeding applications or to create brand new lawn.
+Kentucky Bluegrass can be planted using seed or sod.
+It can be used in overseeding applications or to create a brand new lawn.
 If overseeding, 1-2lbs of seed per 1,000 square feet should be used.
 If creating a new lawn, or repairing a damaged lawn, amounts as high as 5-6lbs per 1,000 square feet are sometimes optimal.